Adaptive compressed sensing - a new class of self-organizing coding models for neuroscience: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Here we have proposed {\it adaptive compressed sensing (ACS)}, a new scheme of learning under compressed sensing that forms a dictionary adapted to represent the compressed data optimally.
-The coding and learning scheme of ACS can be formulated as a neural network, building on an earlier model of sparse coding \cite{AN:RehnSommer07}.
-Our model employs learning in the weights of the coding circuit and keeps the random projection fixed, as opposed to a previous suggestion using learning in the random projection to optimize the compression performance \cite{AN:Weissetal07}.
+We have proposed {\it adaptive compressed sensing (ACS)}, a new scheme of learning under compressed sensing that forms a dictionary adapted to represent the compressed data optimally.
+The coding and learning scheme of ACS can be formulated as a neural network, building on an earlier sparse coding model \cite{AN:RehnSommer07}.
+Our model learns in the weights of the coding circuit while keeping the random projection fixed, as opposed to a previous suggestion which optimizes the compression performance by learning in the random projection \cite{AN:Weissetal07}.

-Our study focuses on the application of the proposed learning scheme to understand how cortical regions in ascending sensory pathways can analyze and represent signals they receive through thalamo-cortical or cortico-cortical connections.
-Conventional sparse coding theories were succcessful in reproducing physiological responses in primary sensory regions but they require exact matches between feedforward connections and receptive field patterns of cortical neurons (see Theorem 1 and Fig~\ref{fig1} for an example).
+Our study focuses on the application of ACS to understand how cortical regions in ascending sensory pathways can analyze and represent signals they receive through thalamo-cortical or cortico-cortical connections.
+Conventional sparse coding theories were succcessful in reproducing physiological responses in primary sensory regions but they require exact matches between feedforward connections and receptive field patterns of cortical neurons (see Theorem 1 and Fig~\ref{fig1a} for an example).
 Although it has been shown that thalamocortical wiring is to some extent specific \cite{AN:Chapmanetal91,AN:ReidAlonso95}, exact matches between feedforward circuitry and receptive fields are not supported by experimental data.
 In addition, a recent quantitative study of cortico-cortical projections suggests that the number of fibers reaching a target area can only be a fraction of the local neurons in the area of origin \cite{AN:SchuezEtal06}.